circleci/circleci-docs/jekyll/_cci2/language-haskell.md

 Note: It's also possible to use a `cabal` build file for caching dependencies.
 `stack`, however, is commonly recommended, especially for those new to the Haskell ecosystem.
-Because this demo app leverages `stack.yaml` and `package.yaml`, we use these two files as the cache key for our dependencies.
+Because this demo app leverages `stack.yaml` and `package.yaml`, we use these two files as the cache key for our dependencies. `package.yaml` is more often updated than `stack.yaml` so that two keys are used to restore cache.
 You can read more about the differences between `stack` and `cabal` on [The Haskell Tool Stack docs](https://docs.haskellstack.org/en/stable/stack_yaml_vs_cabal_package_file/).

 Finally, we can run our application build commands.
 We'll run our tests first